-Continues to emphasize the development of composition, and perceptual and technical skills needed to describe 3-D illusion on 2-D surfaces.
-Exposes students to conceptual and technical art references and encourages students to think critically about art and expression as their concepts regarding drawing are broadened.
-May be repeated for credit.
+Advanced study in the development of composition, drawing technique, and perceptual and technical skills.
+Exposes students to more challenging art processes and encourages students to think critically about art and expression as their practice regarding drawing is broadened.
 Prerequisite: ART 131 Drawing I or instructor's approval.